buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcDistributionElement.md

-### Quantity Sets

-The quantities relating to the IfcDistributionElement are defined by the IfcElementQuantity and attached by the IfcRelDefinesByProperties.
-A detailed specification for individual quantities is introduced at the level of subtypes of IfcDistributionElement.

 ### Spatial Containment

 The IfcDistributionElement may be contained within the spatial containment tree.
 The IfcSpace is the default spatial container.